vfmd/vfmd-spec/spec/for_implementers.md

     _input line sequence_ is the _block-element end line_.

- 3. If none of the above conditions apply, and if the _block-element start line_ does not start with a _space_ character, and is not the last line in the _input line sequence_, and is immediately followed by a succeeding line that satisfies at least one of the following
+ 3. If none of the above conditions apply, and if the _block-element start line_ is not the last line in the _input line sequence_, and is immediately followed by a succeeding line that satisfies at least one of the following conditions:
-    conditions:

      1. The succeeding line begins with a `-` character, and is composed entirely of instances of only the `-` character and optional